How to Safely Exclude Apps via A/V Program to Avoid False Positives

 Before adding an exclusion, it’s a good practice to check the vendor’s knowledge base for guidance tailored to their software.
 While the interface will differ, you are generally looking for a settings panel related to "Real-Time Scanning," "Firewall," or "Threat Prevention" where you can manage a list of trusted items.

-Configure Exclusions in ESET and Bitdefender
+Configuring Exclusions in ESET and Bitdefender

 Not all antivirus programs offer the same level of control over exclusions.
 For example, some versions of ESET may only allow you to exclude items flagged as low-risk threats, limiting your flexibility.
 Other tools like Bitdefender or Avira have their own unique rules and capabilities for managing exceptions.